aasensio/estes_park18/README.md

 ### Exercises

 #### GUI
-Play with the GUI to understant how the line behaves when the model parameters are changed.
+Play with the GUI to understand how the line behaves when the model parameters are changed.
 This is extremely useful and I still do it a lot to prepare for inversions.